 Platinum and Palladium

 Platinum and palladium are two other precious metal options for your IRA.
-These metals do not carry the same trading volume or liquidity on the market as gold and silver.
+These metals do not enjoy the same trading volume or liquidity as gold and silver.
 However, they provide another means of diversifying your retirement savings.
+And studies show that, when it comes to diversification within precious metals, more is better.

 Some examples of platinum and palladium-approved coins that can be invested in an IRA include: